-Honors Earth and Space Science is designed for students who are talented in mathematics and science, and who enjoy and have an interest in pursuing a scientific course of study.
+4101 Earth and Space Science-Honors Grades: 9-10 1.0 Credit Honors Earth and Space Science is designed for students who are talented in mathematics and science, and who enjoy and have an interest in pursuing a scientific course of study.
 This course involves in-depth reading of scientific works, measurement, data analysis, inquiry labs, and the writing of science based papers.
 Students are expected to be able to make predictions from their observations, test these predictions, collect data using measurement from tests and draw conclusions from their work.
 This class has a science literacy and field component.
 Prerequisite(s): Signature of current Science teacher is required on registration form.
-"B" or better in Math, Science, and English is recommended.
-Grade 9 ONLY: Concurrent enrollment in Mathematics 1-Honors (or higher) AND- application/selection is required.
+"B" or better in Math, Science, and English is recommended. \Grade 9 ONLY: Concurrent enrollment in Geometry or Mathematics 1-Honors (or higher) AND application and selection are required.

-4200Biology 1Grade: 101.0 CreditBiology 1 is a survey course in the Life Sciences that includes laboratory experiences.
+4200 Biology 1 Grade: 10 1.0 Credit Biology 1 is a survey course in the Life Sciences that includes laboratory experiences.
 The purpose of the course is to develop an understanding of living things and their relationship to each other.
 This course will help students develop a framework for understanding modern biology and to gain an appreciation of science as a process.
 There will be an emphasis on application of biological knowledge and critical thinking in relation to environmental and social concerns.
 The major themes include molecules and cells, heredity and evolution, diversity of life and ecology.